 - None of of the 30 units may be taken as independent study (i.e., CSE 400 or CSE 500).

 - Courses with an "N" designation do not count toward the master's degree.

 - All courses must be taken for a grade of C- or better.

-- As per Engineering School guidelines, students must maintain a grade-point average of at least 2.70.
+- As per School of Engineering guidelines, students must maintain a grade-point average of at least 2.70.